Charlie Finds His Happy Place at The Inn

 “I’ve had so much fun here with all the stuff they’ve done,” Charlie laughed.
 “Our favorite was always the Bingo.
 I still have memories from when I was a little kid of all the fun [activities].
 We went on little field trips around Maryland, and it was always really fun.
 I know the staff here are always very kind to me and have something for me to do.
 They talk and socialize with me.
 I love this place.”

 Proteus Syndrome affects less than one person for every million in the world.
-Angie laughed as she described doctors at home treating her like the medical expert because of their lack of experience with the condition.
+Angie laughed as she described doctors at home treating her like a medical expert because of their lack of experience with the condition.
 The fact that he would meet other people like him at The Inn was another part of what made it such a special place for Charlie.
 “It’s cool to meet someone who has what I have,” he explained.
 “We can relate to each other and our experiences.”

-Charlie with his mother Angie
+Charlie with his mother, Angie

 In 2018, Charlie elected to have his lower left leg amputated.
 His left foot was particularly enlarged and was getting infected constantly.
 The pain was unbearable.
 He had to drop out of school in the 11th grade to deal with the issue leading up to the amputation, but he has no regrets now, five years later.